sporto/elm-tutorial/zh-TW/01-foundations/02-functions.md

     |> add 1
 ```

-This relies heavily on partial application.
+This relies heavily on partial application as explained before.
 In this example the value `3` is passed to a partially applied function `multiply 2`.
 Its result is in turn passed to another partially applied function `add 1`.

 Using the pipe operator the complex example above would be written like: